Build Device Tree Overlays from Source Code

 - Understand the basic concepts of Toradex Embedded Linux offerings, such as release cycles, distributions and images.
 This content is available at BSP Layers and Reference Images for Yocto Project Software.

-- Follow the steps described in the article Build Linux Kernel from Source Code (Mandatory).
+- Follow the article Build Linux Kernel from Source Code until you have a compiled kernel.

-To install the toolchain on your host machine, download and unpack the tar.xz file.
-From the command-line:
+To install the toolchain on your host machine, download and unpack the tar.xz file with the command below.
+Alternatively, you can obtain the toolchain directly from the Arm website.

 $ cd ~

-To install the toolchain on your host machine, download and unpack the tar.xz file.
-From the command-line:
+To install the toolchain on your host machine, download and unpack the tar.xz file with the command below.
+Alternatively, you can obtain the toolchain directly from the Arm website.

 $ cd ~